-Rachel Evelyn Sucher, Founder & Editor-in-Chief, is a queer-identified Vermont writer, activist, performer, horsewoman, and intersectional feminist.
+Rachel Evelyn Sucher, Founder & Co-Editor-in-Chief, is a queer-identified Vermont writer, activist, performer, horsewoman, and intersectional feminist.
 Her poems have been shortlisted for the International Literary Award (Rita Dove Award in Poetry) and the Dan Veach Prize for Younger Poets, and longlisted for the Brett Elizabeth Jenkins Poetry Prize.
-Rachel is the founder & editor-in-chief of COUNTERCLOCK literary & art journal, the social media manager of Half Mystic publishing house & literary journal, and a founding member and editor of Mandatory Assembly literary journal.
+Rachel is also a founding member and editor of Mandatory Assembly literary journal.
 A mentee in the Adroit Journal Summer Mentorship Program and the Glass Kite Anthology Summer Writing Studio, she has also attended the New England Young Writers' Conference at Bread Loaf and the Champlain College Young Writers' Conference.
 Her work is forthcoming in Tinderbox, Luna Luna Magazine, Dream Pop Journal, Yes Poetry, Channillo, and Rising Phoenix Review, as well as the anthology Destigmatized from Madness Muse Press.
 When she isn’t wrestling writer’s block or the patriarchy, Rachel can be found snuggling puppies, making music, and overthinking in her nerdy poet's notebook.
-Connect with Rachel on Facebook, Instagram, Twitter, and her website, Rachel Sucher Writes.
+Connect with Rachelon Facebook, Instagram, Twitter, and her website, Rachel Sucher Writes.

-Claire S. Lee, Managing Editor, Poetry & Prose Editor, is a student from Southern California.
-Her writing has been recognized by Tinderbox Poetry Journal and the Scholastic Art & Writing Awards and appears/is forthcoming in Inklette, Alexandria Quarterly, Rising Phoenix Review, *82 Review, Noble/Gas Qtrly, and Blue Marble Review, among others.
-She is a California Arts Scholar as well as an editorial intern for The Blueshift Journal and the Editor-in-Chief of Plutonian Shore, Canyon Crest's literary magazine.
+Claire S. Lee, Co-Editor-in-Chief, is a student from Southern California.
+Her writing has been recognized by Tinderbox Poetry Journal, Ringling College of Art and Design, and the National Scholastic Art & Writing Awards and appears/is forthcoming in A-Minor Magazine, Inklette, Rising Phoenix Review, *82 Review, Noble/Gas Qtrly, Alexandria Quarterly, and Blue Marble Review, among others.
+She is a California Arts Scholar, an editorial intern for The Blueshift Journal, and the Editor-in-Chief of Plutonian Shore, Canyon Crest's literary magazine.
+Her editing work has been recognized by the NCTE and the Del Mar Fair.
 Though she loves poetry and nonfiction, her favorite genre is historical fiction.

-Sarah Feng, Poetry & Prose Editor, is a sophomore at Pinewood School.
+Sarah Feng, Managing Editor, is a NorCal student.
 A National Poetry Quarterly Best of Issue scholarship recipient, she is the author of 2 self-published novels and a 2017 Adroit Journal Summer Mentorship Program mentee.
-Her work has been recognized by the Scholastic Art & Writing Awards, the Willamette Writers, and the California Coastal Commission, and has been published/is forthcoming in Storm Cellar Quarterly, the Los Angeles Times Insider, and the Rising Phoenix Review, among others.
-She interns for the Blueshift Journal and reads prose at the Glass Kite Anthology.
-In her free time, she likes drinking boba, creating art, and looking at memes.
-You can find her on Instagram at @sarahfeng_ or on her website sarahfeng.weebly.com.
+Her work has been recognized by the Scholastic Art & Writing Awards, Write the World, the Willamette Writers, and the California Coastal Commission, and has been published/is forthcoming in Gigantic Sequins, Glass: A Journal of Poetry, Storm Cellar Quarterly, and the Rising Phoenix Review, among others.
+She is an editorial intern at The Blueshift Journal and a section editor at her school newspaper, the Perennial.

 Sneha Subramanian Kanta, Poetry Editor, when not conjuring axioms for the anthropocene, observes the residuals over coasts.
 Her poem ‘At Dusk with the Gods’ won the Alfaaz (Kalaage) prize.
 An awardee of the prestigious GREAT scholarship, she reads for her second postgraduate degree in England.
 Her work is forthcoming in Figroot Press, Quiddity, Madcap Review, Wild Women's Medicine Circle, Seafoam magazine, The Quiet Letter and elsewhere.
 Her work has been featured in several international anthologies such as The Dance of the Peacock (Hidden Brook Press, Canada) Suvarnarekha (Poetry Society of India, India) and Peacock Journal's first and second print anthologies and elsewhere.
 Her areas of research interests are literary theory and postcolonial literature.
 Untold stories of refugees and art as an alternate source of history are causes that resonate.
 She is co-founder of Parentheses Journal, a literary initiative that operates across hybrid spheres.